 For the record, neither the P&GE Workgroup nor the Curriculum Committee have the authority to approve CSU GE-Breadth or IGETC designations for courses.
-However, the workgroup may hold discussions with the articulation officer and/or host department faculty regarding appropriate courses to submit or withdraw for these approvals, and make recommendations as appropriate.
+However, the workgroup may hold discussions with the Articulation Officer and/or host department faculty regarding appropriate courses to submit or withdraw for these approvals and make recommendations as appropriate.
+The American Ethnic Studies Workgroup may make recommendations to the Curriculum Committee and/or Articulation Officer regarding the suitability of courses recommended for CSU GE-Breadth Area F.